 Why you need a style guide

-Essentially, style guides help ensure a brand’s voice remains consistent no matter where their audience reads their content.
+Essentially, style guides help ensure a brand’s voice remains consistent no matter where its audience reads its content.
 Lack of consistency causes distractions and could make companies look unprofessional.

 For example, if your company uses multiple contributors, you want their content to follow the same writing guidelines regarding punctuation, tone, style, and more.
 For example, if you want writers to use formatted H2 subheadings, writers shouldn’t contribute work with bold or unformatted subheadings.
 Or, if you prefer sentence case for titles instead of title case, you also want writers to maintain that consistency.